DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 });
 ```

-**⚠️Note :** When ever we run node in any folder it will create that folder as web server or kind of server therefore we cannot access any files outside of this server link in D drive, C Drive etc it is good other wise hacker can easily access your data.
+**⚠️Note :** When ever we run node in any folder it will create that folder as web server or kind of server therefore we cannot access any files outside of this server like in D drive, C Drive etc it is good other wise hacker can easily access your data.

 ---
 ### 📘Getting inputs from command line